theodorewahle/workshop-ws-04-16-static-gen/README.md

 * `jekyll new template_site` :dizzy:

-4. `cd` into the directory with your new site:
+4. `cd` into the directory with your new site: :dizzy:

 * `cd template_site` :dizzy: